 The large majority of observations are performed using Normal Point Mode, with dither selected.
 In this case, the Chandra line-of-sight will be commanded through a Lissajous pattern.
-Dithering distributes photons over many detector elements (microchannel pores or CCD pixels) and serves several purposes: reduces uncertainty due to pixel variation in quantum efficiency (QE); allows sub-sampling of the image; and, in the case of the HRC, distributes the total exposure over many microchannel pores - useful since the QE of a pore degrades slowly with exposure to photons.
-The dither pattern parameters are amplitude, phase, and period for two axes.
+Dithering distributes photons over many detector elements (microchannel pores or CCD pixels) and serves several purposes: dithering reduces uncertainty due to pixel to pixel variation in quantum efficiency (QE); dithering allows sub-sampling of the image; and, in the case of the HRC, dithering distributes the total exposure over many microchannel pores-which is useful since the QE of a pore degrades slowly with exposure to photons.
+The dither pattern parameters are amplitude, phase, and period, each set independently for two axes.
 Each of the six parameters is separately commandable and differ for the two different instruments (See Chapters 6 and 7).
 The default values for these parameters are given in Table 5.4.
-Dither can be disabled for ACIS observations, while the minimum dither rate required to maintain the health of the HRC is 0.02 arcsec sec-1.
-The maximum dither rate, determined by PCAD stability requirements, is 0.22 arcsec sec-1.
+Dither can be disabled for ACIS observations, while the minimum dither rate required to maintain the health of the HRC is 0.02 arcsec $\sec^{-1}$ .
+The maximum dither rate, determined by PCAD stability requirements, is 0.22 arcsec $\sec^{-1}$ .

 Parameter HRC ACIS

 Phase (pitch) 0.0 rad 0.0 rad

-Phase (yaw) 0.0 rad $0.0 \mathrm{rad}$
+Phase (yaw) $0.0 \mathrm{rad}$ $0.0 \mathrm{rad}$

 Amplitude (pitch) 20.0 arcsec 16.0 arcsec

-Amplitude (yaw) 20.0 arcsec 16.0 arcsec
+Amplitude (yaw) 20.0 arcsec $16.0 \ \mathrm{arcsec}$

-Period (pitch) $768.6 \ \mathrm{sec}$ 1414.2 sec
+Period (pitch) 768.6 sec 2000.0 sec

-Period (yaw) $1087.0 \; \text{sec}$ $2000.0 \; \text{sec}$
+Period (yaw) 1087.0 sec $1414.0~{\rm sec}$